abraham-leal/ccloud-schema-exporter/README.md

     	Setting this will sync soft deletes from the source cluster to the destination
 ````

+#### Monitoring

+When specified with `-withMetrics`, `ccloud-schema-exporter` will export health and performance metrics on `:9020/metrics`.
+These metrics are in Prometheus format for ease of parse.
+A sample grafana dashboard is at the root of this directory.

 #### Feature Requests / Issue Reporting

 This repo tracks feature requests and issues through Github Issues.